- Solicitors For Business

 Cycling Accidents Abroad Claims

 From road cycling trips and training holidays in countries with a milder climate than that of the UK, to challenging mountain biking excursions, international cycling trips to Europe and other destinations such as the US, Thailand and India are increasingly common.

-If you have sustained an injury in a cycling accident abroad and it was caused by somebody else’s negligence, our expert can help you to make a claim internationally.
-We have helped many travellers who have sustained injuries while cycling in another country by providing comprehensive and easy-to-understand advice and guidance.
+If you have sustained an injury in a cycling accident abroad and it was caused by somebody else’s negligence, our expert solicitors can help you to make a claim internationally.
+We have helped many travellers who have sustained injuries while cycling in another country to claim by providing comprehensive and easy-to-understand advice and guidance.

 How JMW Can Help

 We have expertise in both international accidents and cycling accidents.
-Our specialist cycling injury solicitors will work in collaboration with our accidents abroad team to take a “best fit” approach when it comes to securing compensation to help you get back on your bike as quickly as possible. .
-If required, we can use our links with lawyers around the world to help us obtain specialist technical legal advice from the country where your accident occurred.
+Our specialist cycling injury solicitors will work in collaboration with our accidents abroad team to take a “best fit” approach when it comes to securing compensation to help you get back on your bike as quickly as possible.
+If required, we can use our links with lawyers around the world to strengthen your claim with specialist technical legal advice from the country where your accident occurred.

 Our team will provide you with the expertise required to make a successful claim for a cycling accident abroad, and have helped many cyclists who have sustained an injury in some of the world’s most popular cycling destinations, including Spain, Italy, France and the USA.